2021_BRITA_woman_drinking_water2560x1160

 Prevents Infections

-We’re often exposed to toxins day to day, which could risk infections.
+We’re often exposed to toxins day to day, which can lead to infections.
 Water helps to detoxify the body by flushing any harmful toxins out of our systems, keeping us healthy.

 Regulates Body Temperature

 Our normal body temperature is around 37 degrees Celsius.
-If you’ve ever suffered from dehydration before, you’ll know it often leads to excessive sweating and a high temperature.
-Water helps to maintain a consistent and comfortable temperature.
+If you’ve ever suffered from dehydration, you’ll know it often leads to excessive sweating and a high temperature.
+Water helps to maintain a consistent and comfortable temperature in the body.
+For more insights, read our post on the benefits of drinking hot water.

 women drinking 480x270